 To seek supervision support whilst on shift where necessary and to attend monthly group and/or individual supervision sessions.

-To take part in approriate trainign offered by the service as required.
+To take part in approriate training offered by the service as required.

-Terms and Conditions

 Responsible to: Just’B’ Adult Services Manager

-Enhanced DBS: An enhanced Disclosure and Baring Service (DBS) check is required and will need to be updated every 2 years.
+Enhanced DBS: An enhanced Disclosure and Baring Service (DBS) check is required and will be updated in line with policy.

 Training: Mandatory training is required prior to working with clients and this training will need to be updated at intervals, as and when required.